Kborh/Pewlett-Hackard-Analysis/README.md

      .
 Create new tables in pgAdmin by using different joins.
      .
 Write basic- to intermediate-level SQL statements.
      .
 Export new tables to a CSV file.

+## Conclusion
+   Seeing the 63 % of the workforce is either retirment or mentorship eligible there will most likely be many positions to fill over the next 5-10 years.
+There may not exactly be enough people in the workforce to take care of the tasks or even come close to the amount of experience to fill these roles so quickly but what companies can do is try to best learn about what these employees did to be so successful/ having such long lasting careers to continue the tradition for future employees.
+   Most likely the future generation is more computer savy/ efficent due to technologies and can catch on quickly helping companies continue to trend in the right direction by keeping revenues up.